Welcome to Arlington Public Schools Child Find program.

-The Child Find program, for children ages 2-5 years of age, determines whether children qualify for special education services through Arlington Public Schools.
+The Child Find Program is for children ages 2-5 years of age, determines whether children qualify for special education services through Arlington Public Schools.
 Children with suspected delays, such as in the areas of cognition, communication, hearing, vision, social-emotional skills, and/or motor skills, can be referred by anyone, including parents, to a committee to determine whether the child is eligible for special education services.
 The committee is made up of the Child Find coordinator, a speech pathologist, a psychologist, a social worker, and a special education teacher.
 Children need to be two years old by September 30th of the current school year in order to receive services in that school year.

 - Please call the Child Find Office to get started: